-Apart from the extra FE exam fees in the table mentioned above, the cost of the FE exam may vary depending upon one’s personal choices and expenditures.
+Apart from the extra FE exam fees in the table mentioned above, the cost of the FE exam may vary depending on one’s personal choices and expenditures.

 Let’s go through them one by one:

-Out of the few items that you are allowed to take into the test center, a calculator is the one on which you will have to spend money.
-The NCEES® only allows three types of calculators.
+Out of the few items you can take into the test center, a calculator is the one on which you will have to spend money.
+NCEES® only allows three types of calculators.

 Here is a table showing the three NCEES® approved calculators along with their costs:

-If the location of your test center is far from you, it adds up to your expenses as you’ll roughly have to pay $80–$100 for getting to the test center.
+If the location of your test center is far from you, it adds up to your expenses as you’ll roughly have to pay $80–$100 to get to the test center.

 So, your total cost of the FE exam might go up to around $275–$300.